stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (aoneill2-stat6250): Yes, there are Slack apps for all smart phones.
 - Question (aoneill2-stat6250): Is there a desktop app for PCs and Apple computers?
 - Answer (aoneill2-stat6250): Yes, there are Slack apps for Macs and PCs and you can activate desktop notifications so you don't have to be logged on to BB to access Slack and actively 'check' for new messages or activity.
+- *Question* (yren10-stat6250): Should we read text book more or focus on watching the on-line video little more?

 [hello-world SAS Recipe (from Week 1 Setup Instructions and Week 1 Overview)]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
 - Answer (ilankham−stat6250): Yes, procedures fo this.
 - Question (kveng-stat6250): Will I still be able to use SAS via BayCloud after this course ended?
 - Question (yyan11−stat6250): How can I get the SAS and install it in my computer?
 And how long I can use SAS via BayCloud after this course?
 - Answer (ilankham−stat6250): BayCloud will only be available during Spring quarter.
 Please DM me in Slack if you have a particular use case that might require access beyond this.
 - Question (cyuan10-stat6250): Is there any different between running SAS on your desktop vs. BayCloud (virtual desktop)?
 - Answer (ilankham−stat6250): A locally installed copy of SAS doesn't require a constant internet connection.
 - Question (meisenbach-stat6250): Using the VMware Horizon Client supposedly offers better performance and features.
 I've successfully installed the client but typing into SAS stops working when I switch away from the client window?
 I don't have problems using the browser.
 Am I missing out on a lot if I just use the browser?